MMASD: A Multimodal Dataset for Autism Intervention Analysis: Introduction

-To overcome the data-sharing roadblock, in this paper, we proposed a publicly available multimodal dataset, \textbf{MMASD}\footnote{MMASD can be accessed at \url{https://github.com/Li-Jicheng/MMASD-A-Multimodal-Dataset-for-Autism-Intervention-Analysis}.}, collected from physical therapy interventions of children with autism.
-MM-ASD maintains privacy while retaining essential movement features by providing optical flow, 2D and 3D skeletons that are derived from the original videos, thereby avoiding the exposure of sensitive and identifiable raw video footage.
-Additionally, it includes clinician evaluation results of each child such as ADOS-2 and motor function scores.
+To overcome some of these ASD data-sharing challenges, we propose a publicly available multimodal ASD dataset, \textbf{MMASD}\footnote{The MMASD Dataset is accessible via \url{ https://sites.udel.edu/hci-lab/mmasd-project/ }.}.
+MMASD maintains privacy while retaining essential movement features by providing optical flow, 2D and 3D skeletons that are derived from the original play therapy videos, thereby avoiding the exposure of sensitive and identifiable raw video footage.
+Additionally, it includes clinician evaluation results of each child, such as motor function scores.
 We also provide the intervention activity class labels for overall scene understanding.
 Overall, MMASD can be used to help therapists and researchers to understand children's cognitive status, track development progress in therapy, and guide the treatment plan accordingly.
 It also provides inspiration for downstream tasks, such as activity recognition \cite{Pandey2020Guided}, action quality assessment \cite{Li2021improving}, and interpersonal synchrony estimation \cite{li2022pose}.
-In contrast to current datasets, e.g., listed in Table ~\ref{tab:dataset}, our dataset stands out for the following reasons: \begin{itemize} \item It is a \textbf{publicly accessible} benchmark dataset for movement and behavior analysis during therapeutic interventions featured by diverse scenes, group activities, and participants. \item It includes \textbf{multimodal} features such as optical flow, 2D/3D skeletons, demographic data, and ADOS score rating.
+In contrast to current datasets, e.g., listed in Table ~\ref{tab:dataset}, our dataset stands out for the following reasons: \begin{itemize} \item It is a \textbf{publicly accessible} benchmark dataset for movement and behavior analysis during therapeutic interventions featured by diverse scenes, group activities, and participants. \item It includes \textbf{multimodal} features such as optical flow, 2D/3D skeletons, demographic, and clinical evaluation data.
 These features provide \textbf{privacy-preserving} approaches to maintain critical and full-body motion information. \item Each scene depicts the same activity performed by a child and one or more therapists, providing an in-place template for comparing typically developing individuals with children with ASD. \end{itemize}

 The rest of the paper is organized as follows.
 Further background on relevant autism datasets is presented in Section~\ref{sec:relatedwork}, followed by a presentation of data collection approach in Section~\ref{sec:method}.
 Details of the dataset, including statistics, data processing and annotation, are provided in Section~\ref{sec:dataset}.
 Finally, discussion and current limitations of MMASD are described in Section~\ref{sec:discussion} and conclusion in Section~\ref{sec:conclusion}.